OpenMS/pyopenms-docs/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here, we will apply what we have learned to calculate the total ion current (TIC).
 The TIC represents the summed intensity across the entire range of masses being detected at every point in the analysis.
-While some mzML files already contain a pre-computed TIC, we will show you how to calculate the TIC for MS1 and MS2 spectra separately (generally only MS1 TIC is provided).
+Basically, we calculate the total ion current of the whole experiment.

 With this information, we can write a function that calculates the TIC for a given ms level: